scalacenter/scalac-profiling/README.md

 addCompilerPlugin("ch.epfl.scala" %% "scalac-profiling" % "1.0.0")
 ```

+## How to use

+To learn how to use the plugin, read [Speeding Up Compilation Time with `scalac-profiling`](https://www.scala-lang.org/blog/2018/06/04/scalac-profiling.html) in the scala-lang blog.

 ### Compiler plugin options

-All the compiler plugin options are prepended by `-P:scalac-profiling:`.
+All the compiler plugin options are **prepended by `-P:scalac-profiling:`**.

 * `show-profiles`: Show implicit searches and macro expansions by type and
   call-site.